Compressing integer lists with Contextual Arithmetic Trits: Introduction

 \subsection{Formal statement of the problem}

-We want to answer the following question: what is the best compression algorithm that can be crafted, that targets inverted indexes?
-The posting lists we want to compress can each be viewed as a binary matrix, where the bit $0$ means that the word does not appear in the document and the bit $1$ means that the word appears in the document\footnote{ Posting lists can be generalized to the case where we store the number of times a word appears in a document.
+} Each integer list we want to compress can be viewed as a \emph{bit vector} where the bit $0$ means that the word does not appear in the document and the bit $1$ means that the word appears in the document\footnote{ Posting lists is the generalization of this case where we also store the number of times a word appears in a document.
 We do not consider this generalization in our work. }.
-An example is given in \figureRef{binary_matrix}.
+Together, those bit vectors form a binary matrix, an example is given in \figureRef{binary_matrix}.

-Storing this full table requires $\nbW * \nbD$ bits, which is $80$ bits in this example\footnote{This assumes we know the values $\nbW$ and $\nbD$.}.
-This would be fine if we had to encode any kind of binary table but those arising from inverse indexes have much more structure.
+Storing this full matrix requires $\nbW \cdot \nbD$ bits, which is $80$~bits in this example\footnote{This assumes we know the values $\nbW$ and $\nbD$.}.
+This would be fine if we had to encode any kind of binary matrix but those arising from inverse indexes have much more structure.
 Exploiting this structure has been the key for deriving more and more successful compression algorithms.
-We present below two kinds of structure that are identified and exploited in most real life posting lists. \\
+We present below two kinds of structure that are identified and exploited for most real-life integer lists.